jal-khunt/BitwiseCode_IT205_Capstone_Project/Info file/README.md

     - If `in` is 0, continue to the next iteration
     - Decrement `index` by 1 (to handle the case when a file is deleted)
 - Return `count`

+# Pseudocode for Deleting Function

+## Function `delete_file(file_to_be_deleted, index, F)`:

+- Create a character array `f` with size equal to the length of `file_to_be_deleted` + 1
+- Copy the characters of `file_to_be_deleted` into the character array `f`
+- Set the last character of `f` as '\0' to terminate the string
+- Open the `file_to_be_deleted` for reading
+- If the file is successfully opened:
+  - Close the file
+  - If `index` is less than 0 or greater than or equal to the size of `F`:
+    - Output "Invalid index"
+  - Else:
+    - Remove the File object at the specified index from vector `F`
+    - Delete the file from the filesystem
+    - Return 1 indicating successful deletion
+- Else:
+  - Output "File doesn't exist"
+  - Return 0 indicating failure
+- Return 0